-What is qualified military income?
+What is Qualified Military Income?

-Qualified military income is military wages paid:

-- to a member of a reserve component of the armed forces or the Indiana National Guard, - for the period during the member's full-time service in a reserve component of the armed forces or the period when Indiana National Guard unit was federalized.
+Qualified military income is military wages paid to a member of a reserve component of the armed forces or the Indiana National Guard for the period during the member's full-time service in a reserve component of the armed forces or the period when Indiana National Guard unit was federalized.

-Note: You cannot claim both this deduction and the military service deduction based on the same income.
+Note.
+You cannot claim both this deduction and the Military Service Deduction (see page 21) based on the same income.
 See the following example.

 Example.
 Brandon is a member of the Indiana National Guard.

 - From January through Oct.
-15, 2014, Brandon earned \$6,000 from the guard. - His unit was federalized on Oct.
-16, 2014.
+15, 2016, Brandon earned \$6,000 from the guard. - His unit was federalized on Oct.
+16, 2016.
 He earned \$7,000 from that point through Dec.
-1, 2014. - His unit was assigned to a combat zone on Dec.
-2, 2014, and he earned \$3,000 from then until the end of the year. - Brandon's military W-2 shows \$13,000 in Box 1, Wages, tips, other compensation (the combat zone income is not included in Box 1 because it is not taxable).
+1, 2016. - His unit was assigned to a combat zone on Dec.
+2, 2016, and he earned \$3,000 from then until the end of the year. - Brandon's military W-2 shows \$13,000 in Box 1, Wages, tips, other compensation (the combat zone income is not included in Box 1 because it is not taxable).